NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: In Azerbaijan, all educational institutions, state and non-state, must follow the national educational standards.
-According to the Law on General Education, international educational programs can be implemented when the educational institutions own appropriate material and technical base and qualified personnel.
-Educational instructions must be taught in Azerbaijani; however, exceptions such as teaching in foreign languages are admitted based on international agreements, with the state approval and subject to teaching in the Azerbaijani language, and offerting specific subjects, i.e. literature, history, and geography.
+Curriculum and education standards: All educational institutions, state and non-state, are required to meet the national educational standards.
+According to the Law on General Education, international education programs can be implemented if the educational institutions have appropriate learning and teaching materials and qualified staff.
+However, school instruction must be in Azerbaijani.
+Institutions may only teach in foreign languages upon state approval and under specific conditions (e.g. teaching the Azerbaijani language and offering specific subjects, i.e. literature, history, and geography).
 For more information, see Multi-level regulations.

 Teaching profession: See Multi-level regulations.

-Corporal punishment: The Law on Education (2009) ensures students' right to be protected against physical, moral, and psychological violence and acts contrary to human rights.
+Corporal punishment: The 2009 Law on Education ensures students' right to be protected against physical, moral, and psychological violence.

-Other safety measures and COVID-19: The MoE issued additional measures to organize education delivered by schools operating in the Republic of Azerbaijan during the lockdown period which has seen the transition to distance learning.
-Distance learning took place through the "Virtual School" and other online platforms.
-Students were also encouraged to watch "Lesson Time" TV lessons.
+Other safety measures and COVID-19: During COVID-19, distance learning took place through the "Virtual School" and other online platforms.
+Students were also encouraged to watch televised education lessons.

 Equitable access